ceshine/ceshine-hugo/content/post/20260211-hacker-news-reader/index.md

 We'll cover each component in more details in the next few sections.

-(This system currently process only stories with a valid URL.
+(This system currently processes only stories with a valid URL.
 Stories without links, such as Ask HN and Who's Hiring, are skipped for now.)

 ## Hacker News Ingestion